-- Providers were not aware of which of their patients had declined to receive the Covid-19 vaccine. - It is unclear what the referral process is for vaccinating non-home health clients who are homebound.
+- Providers were not aware which of their patients that are followed by Home Health had declined to receive the Covid-19 vaccine. - It is unclear what the referral process is for vaccinating non-home health clients who are homebound.

-- Home Health compiled a list of patients followed by their teams that declined the vaccine and faxed this list to the provider for follow up. - It was shared that any referrals sent through the service line for vaccines are administered if the client is homebound, regardless if they are a Home Health client.
+- Home Health compiled a list of patients that declined the vaccine and faxed this list to the provider for follow up. - It was shared that any referrals sent through the service line for vaccines are administered if the client is homebound, regardless if they are a Home Health client.